The Evolving Role of Commercial Real Estate Firms

 In part two of this series, we will discuss how real estate firms are using technology to help clients (and themselves) make better real estate decisions.

-*Stephen Bridges is a member of the Atlanta Chapter of the Georgia Manufacturing Alliance along with Smith & Howard and other Atlanta professional service providers who serve the needs of Georgia’s manufacturing businesses.
+*Stephen Bridges is a member of the Atlanta Chapter of the Georgia Manufacturing Alliance along with Smith and Howard and other Atlanta professional service providers who serve the needs of Georgia’s manufacturing businesses.